 However, as government grew, delegation became common.
 By delegating to the president and the appointed executive branch the discretion to decide how best to implement and adjust policy to achieve its objectives, Congress shares its lawmaking powers with the president.
 Why?

-Delegation to the President Why delegate?
+Why delegate?